exonum/exonum-doc/src/dev/contributing.md

 !!! note
     This contribution guide is partially derived from [Bitcoin Contribution Guide](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md).

+## Contributor Hierarchy

-In terms of structure, there is no particular concept of "Core developers" in the sense of privileged people.
+In terms of structure, there is no particular concept of “Exonum core developers” in the sense of privileged people.
 Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
 However, some hierarchy is necessary